aquova/chip8-book/src/instr.md

 ### 6XNN - VX = NN

-This operation does not require too much explanation, set the *V Register* specified by the second digit to the value given.
+Set the *V Register* specified by the second digit to the value given.

 ```rust
 match (digit1, digit2, digit3, digit4) {